we-are-futureproof/www/.ai/core-components-guide.md

 ## UI Components Library

-This guide provides detailed information about the reusable UI components in the Futureproof website.
+This guide provides detailed information about the reusable UI components in the futureproof website.

 ### General Components